groupmm/libsoni/paper/paper.md

 Humans perceive pitch in a periodic manner, meaning that pitches separated by an octave are perceived as having a similar quality or acoustic color, known as chroma.
-This concept motivates the use of time--chroma representations or chromagrams, where pitch bands that differ spectrally by one or several octaves are combined to form a single chroma band~\citep{MuellerEwert11_ChromaToolbox_ISMIR}.
+This concept motivates the use of time--chroma representations or chromagrams, where pitch bands that differ spectrally by one or several octaves are combined to form a single chroma band [@MuellerEwert11_ChromaToolbox_ISMIR].
 These representations capture tonal information related to harmony and melody while exhibiting a high degree of invariance with respect to timbre and instrumentation.
 Chromagrams are widely used in MIR research for various tasks, including chord recognition and structure analysis.
-The libsoni.chroma module provides sonification methods for chromagrams based on Shepard tones.
+The \texttt{libsoni.chroma} module provides sonification methods for chromagrams based on Shepard tones.
 These tones are weighted combinations of sinusoids separated by octaves and serve as acoustic counterparts to chroma values.
-The functions offered by libsoni enable the generation of various Shepard tone variants and can be applied to symbolic representations (such as piano roll representations or chord annotations) or to chroma features extracted from music recordings.
+The functions offered by libsoni enable the generation of various Shepard tone variants and can be applied to symbolic representations (such as piano-roll representations or chord annotations) or to chroma features extracted from music recordings.
 This facilitates deeper insights for listeners into chord recognition results or the harmony-related tonal information contained within an audio signal.

 ## Spectrogram Representations (libsoni.spectrogram)
-Similar to chromagrams, pitch-based feature representations can be derived directly from music recordings using transforms such as the constant-Q-transform (CQT), see\citep{SchoerkhuberK10_ConstantQTransform_SMC}.
+Similar to chromagrams, pitch-based feature representations can be derived directly from music recordings using transforms such as the constant-Q-transform (CQT), see [@SchoerkhuberK10_ConstantQTransform_SMC].
 These representations are a special type of log-frequency spectrograms, where the frequency axis is logarithmically spaced to form a pitch-based axis.
 More generally, in audio signal processing, there exists a multitude of different time--frequency representations.
 For example, classic spectrograms have a linear frequency axis, usually computed via